MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-azure-ai-resource.md

 az ml workspace update -n "myexamplehub" -g "{MY_RESOURCE_GROUP}" -a "APPLICATION_INSIGHTS_ARM_ID" -u
 ```
 ---

+### Choose how credentials are stored

+Select scenarios in AI Studio store credentials on your behalf.
+For example when you create a connection in AI Studio to access an Azure Storage account with stored account key, access Azure Container Registry with admin password, or when you create a compute instance with enabled SSH keys.
+No credentials are stored with connections when you choose EntraID identity-based authentication.

+You can choose where credentials are stored:

+1. **Your Azure Key Vault**: This requires you to manage your own Azure Key Vault instance and configure it per hub.
+It gives you additional control over secret lifecycle e.g. to set expiry policies.
+You can also share stored secrets with other applications in Azure.

+1. **Microsoft-managed credential store (preview)**: In this variant Microsoft manages an Azure Key Vault instance on your behalf per hub.
+No resource management is needed on your side and the vault does not show in your Azure subscription.
+Secret data lifecycle follows the resource lifecycle of your hubs and projects.
+For example, when a project's storage connection is deleted, its stored secret is deleted as well.

 ## Delete an Azure AI Studio hub